Math 299: Introduction to Mathematical Proof

 • Sample Document – an example document using the homework assignment style above.

-• Homework Template (Article style)
+• Homework Template (Handout style)

 Click this link to start a new assignment that is formatted more like a typical LaTeX article (then copy the project in your list of Overleaf projects to make your own copy from my read-only original).